tpm2dev/tpm.dev.tutorials/Intro/README.md

                 ...
 ```

-Note that every key has a parent or is a primary key, and every key can
+Note that every key has a parent or is a primary key.
-have zero, one, or more children.

-There are three built-in hierarchies:
+There are four built-in hierarchies:

  - platform hierarchy
  - endorsement hierarchy
  - storage hierarchy
+ - null hierarchy

 of which only the endorsement and storage hierarchies will be of
 interest to most readers.